 Sativa vs. Indica: Facts & Myths

 What’s the first decision you make when deciding which cannabis strain to try?
 For most people, it’s whether to get an Indica or Sativa.
-These terms have become the two different worlds of cannabis; indica for relaxing, unwinding, chilling out or falling asleep, while sativa is stimulating, energizing, and buzz-y.
+These terms have become the two different worlds of cannabis; India for relaxing, unwinding, chilling out, or falling asleep, while Sativa is stimulating, energizing, and buzz-y.
 Is this always the case, though?
 Where did the terms originate, and what do they really mean?

 Keep reading to get the real story of Indica vs. Sativa, as we debunk some myths and spread some facts, so you can pick a new cannabis strain with confidence!